Enrico Corradini: Biography

 After the war, ANI was led by Corradini into a merger with the Partito Nazionale Fascista (PNF).
 Nonetheless, Corradini made sure to detach himself from the more controversial actions of the Blackshirts, while being nominated by Benito Mussolini to the Italian Senate, and joining his government in 1928.

-As a novelist, Corradini enjoyed success both as a novelist and a playwright.
+As a writer, Corradini enjoyed success both as a novelist and a playwright.
 His early plays and novels had been D'Annunzian in manner and focused on existential concerns.
 In the new social climate of the Giolittian era, his creative writing took a strongly nationalist turn.
 His last two, and best-known, literary works, the novels La patria lontana ("The Distant Fatherland"; 1910) and La guerra lontana ("The Distant War"; 1911), are vehicles for a vitalist, anti-democratic and imperialist ideology.

 Corradini died in Rome on 10 December 1931.